joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 3.1.5. to keep all copies of the Software secure and to maintain accurate and up-to-date records of the number and locations of all copies of the Software;

-3.1.6. to supervise and control use of the Software and ensure that the Software is used by your employees \[and representatives] in accordance with the terms of this Licence;
+3.1.6. to supervise and control use of the Software and ensure that the Software is used by your employees and representatives in accordance with the terms of this Licence;

 3.1.7. to include our copyright notice on all entire and partial copies you make of the Software on any medium;

 3.1.8. not to provide or otherwise make available the Software in whole or in part (including but not limited to program listings, object and source program listings, object code and source code), in any form to any person without prior written consent from us; and

-  3.1.8.1. to comply with all applicable technology control or export laws and regulations.
+3.1.9. to comply with all applicable technology control or export laws and regulations; and

-  3.1.8.2. not use the Software via any communications network, by means of remote access, or by virtual machines.
+3.1.10. not to use the Software via any communications network, by means of remote access, or by virtual machines.

 ## 4 INTELLECTUAL PROPERTY RIGHTS